jayrajroshan/Articles/PoA.md

 > Note: You can also uncomment the development network and change the port and 	  	     network_id.

 Now save the file and exit the text editor.
 We are ready to deploy our smart contract on the network, but before that we will need to compile our smart contracts.
-We can use the following command to compile all the smart contracts we kept in the contracts folder.
+We can use the following command to compile all the smart contracts we kept in the `contracts` folder:

+    truffle compile

+When we run this command

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFByb29mIG9mIFdvcmtcbm
-F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6WzI5
-OTQ0MDcyNywtOTA2ODEwNiwtMTE2NTg2MDMzOCwzNzY2Nzg5NT
-EsLTE2NzE2NDMyNCwtNDkwMTEwMjYyLDY3NzUxOTE2MSwzMDI3
-NTkyMTMsOTQyNDAxMjE1LC0xNjY2MDc0MDE1LC0yOTU2OTM5Nz
-gsNjE2NDg4NzU2LC0xOTY0OTEyNTQ2LDEwNzg1ODk4MjYsNjM2
-NDgwODU0LC04MTYyNDA3NjEsMTc5Nzk5Mjg0NSwtMTA2MzQ3Mj
-AzMCwtMTcwMTE1ODYxOSwxNTE3MzM1Mzk4XX0=
+F1dGhvcjogSmF5cmFqIFJvc2hhblxuIiwiaGlzdG9yeSI6Wy0x
+ODgyMTkwODg2LC05MDY4MTA2LC0xMTY1ODYwMzM4LDM3NjY3OD
+k1MSwtMTY3MTY0MzI0LC00OTAxMTAyNjIsNjc3NTE5MTYxLDMw
+Mjc1OTIxMyw5NDI0MDEyMTUsLTE2NjYwNzQwMTUsLTI5NTY5Mz
+k3OCw2MTY0ODg3NTYsLTE5NjQ5MTI1NDYsMTA3ODU4OTgyNiw2
+MzY0ODA4NTQsLTgxNjI0MDc2MSwxNzk3OTkyODQ1LC0xMDYzND
+cyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOThdfQ==
 -->